squidgroup/squidSim_vignette/docs/index.md

 devtools::install_github("squidgroup/squidSim")
 library(squidSim)
 ```

+### Citing {squidSim} {-}

+R packages take a lot of investment to create and maintain.
+We would therefore appreciate it if you cited squidSim when you used it.

+Please cite our pre-print:

 ### Issues and bugs {-}
 It would be great if you could report any suggestions, issues or bugs; [here](https://github.com/squidgroup/squidSim/issues) for issues relating to the package, and [here](https://github.com/squidgroup/squidSim_vignette/issues) for issues relating to this vignette.
 It is worth checking to see if anyone else has a similar problem first, and adding comments to their issue, before starting a new one.